anudeep-mj/catalog-final/README.md

 - Delete category item
 - See item description

-## Authentication and Authorization features:
+## Authentication and Authorization features
+- Google Authentication
 - Authenticated users can only perform: Add, Edit and Delete category item
 - A user can edit and delete only his own items